• Skip to primary navigation

 How Long Does Canned Salsa Last?

-If canned salsa is made and store properly, it should last at least 12 months on the shelf.
+If canned Salsa is made and store properly, it should last at least 12 months on the shelf.
 Some people have had success with longer periods.
 However my advice is to eat it up before tomato season where you can make it all over again!

 Can You Freeze Salsa?